Passinwind/PW3B-LPF/README.md

 # PW3B-LPF
 ## Open source hybrid filter preamps for electric and upright bass, guitar, mandolin, and other musical instruments.
-Pedal friendly compact all in one version with through-hole parts (v2 only), and individual part SMD/part through hole modules for variable high pass filter, Baxandall bass/mid controls, and variable resonance/variable frequency low pass filter.
+Individual part SMD/part through hole modules for variable high pass filter, Baxandall bass/mid controls, and variable resonance/variable frequency low pass filter.
 Most modules can be configured for standalone use or in various mix and match combinations.

 Important: